OHIF/Viewers/platform/docs/docs/development/testing.md

 Modern tooling gives us this "for free".
-It can catch invalid regular expressions, unused variables, and guarantee we're calling methods/functions with the expected paramater types.
+It can catch invalid regular expressions, unused variables, and guarantee we're calling methods/functions with the expected parameter types.

 Example Tooling: